This advisory announces vulnerabilities in the following Jenkins deliverables:

-This was implemented in a way that allowed attackers with Job/Configure permission to execute an arbitrary system command on the Jenkins master as the OS user that the Jenkins process is running as.
+This was implemented in a way that allowed attackers with Job/Configure permission to execute an arbitrary system command on the Jenkins controller as the OS user that the Jenkins process is running as.

 Git client Plugin now rejects repository URLs that do not appear to be valid URLs.

 Additionally, for versions of Git that support it, the repository URL argument is separated from option arguments using the

 -- separator to prevent interpretation as an option.